+QDR II is a registrered trademark of Cypress Semiconductor Corporation.
 QDR RAMs and Quad Data Rate RAMs comprise a new family of products developed by Cypress, IDT, NEC, Renesas, and Samsung.
-All product and company names mentioned in this document are the trademarks of their respective holders.
+All products and company names mentioned in this document may be the trademarks of their respective holders.